renpy/renpy/sphinx/source/transitions.rst

 .. var:: zoomin

     This zooms in entering images, taking 0.5 seconds to do so.
+An instance of the :func:`Zoomin` transition class.

 .. var:: zoomout

     This zooms out leaving images, taking 0.5 seconds to do so.
+An instance of the :func:`Zoomout` transition class.

 .. var:: zoominout

     This zooms in entering images and zooms out leaving images, taking 0.5 seconds to do so.
+    An instance of the :func:`Zoominout` transition class.

 .. var:: vpunch